d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Experiments

 \subsection{Main results}

-The evaluation results on LLaDA-Inst and Dream-Inst are summarized in~\cref{fig:main-results-inst}.
-Additional evaluation results on LLaDA-Base and Dream-Base can be found in~\cref{sec:additional-results-on-base} of the Appendix (see Table~\ref{fig:main-results-base}).
-Notably, we observe that d$^2$Cache achieves the best overall performance on average across four benchmarks, which delivers the highest throughput, the lowest latency, and the best score, consistently outperforming Vanilla, dLLM-Cache~\citep{dllm-cache}, and Fast-dLLM~\citep{fast-dllm}.
-Across all models and datasets, our d$^2$Cache obtains an average 3.2×–4.0× speedup over Vanilla.
+The evaluation results on LLaDA-Inst and Dream-Inst are summarized in~\cref{tab:main-results-inst}.
+Notably, we observe that d$^2$Cache achieves the best overall performance on average across all benchmarks, which delivers the highest throughput, the lowest latency, and the best score, consistently outperforming all baselines.
+Across all models and datasets, our d$^2$Cache obtains an average 3.5× speedup over Vanilla.
 Taking Dream-Inst on GSM8K as an example, our d$^2$Cache improves the inference throughput from 2.62 to 12.25 tokens per second, leading to 4.7× inference speedup.
-More importantly, these substantial inference speedups are achieved without sacrificing accuracy, as the attainable score on average across four datasets remains comparable to or better than Vanilla.
-Furthermore, compared to recent representative approximate KV cache works~\citep{fast-dllm, dllm-cache}, our d$^2$Cache can also deliver better performance in terms of both inference efficiency and accuracy.
-For example, compared to Fast-dLLM, our d$^2$Cache yields 1.5× inference speedup on Dream-Inst, while maintaining +3.2\% accuracy on average across four datasets.
+More importantly, these substantial inference speedups are achieved without sacrificing accuracy, as the attainable score on average across six datasets remains comparable to or better than Vanilla.
+Furthermore, compared to dLLM-Cache and Fast-dLLM, our d$^2$Cache can also deliver better performance in terms of both inference efficiency and accuracy.
+For example, compared to Fast-dLLM, our d$^2$Cache yields 1.3× inference speedup on Dream-Inst, while maintaining +1.7\% accuracy on average across six datasets.
 These results clearly demonstrate the efficacy of d$^2$Cache, which benefits from its two-stage fine-grained selection strategy.